katsko/django_simple_bot/README.rst

 This demo app contains function to create URL for webhook and send this to Telegram.

 Write random string to TG_SECRET_LINK variable in django_simple_bot/settings_local.py.
-Run django app (./manage.py runserver) run ngrok and open admin page to authorization as superuser (you create this user befor by command ./manage.py createsuperuser) URL like this: https://***.ngrok.io/admin/.
-After authorization you should open a secial page in browser, url like this: https://***.ngrok.io/tg/settings.
+Run django app (./manage.py runserver), run ngrok and open admin page to authorization as superuser (you create this user before by command ./manage.py createsuperuser) URL like this: https://\*\*\*.ngrok.io/admin/.
+After authorization you should open a secial page in browser, url like this: https://\*\*\*.ngrok.io/tg/settings.
 When you open this page, Django app run tg_webhook_url_settings function and send secret URL to Telegram.

 Description